The Rise and Fall of the Compact Disc

 The Rise and Rise of Streaming

-Streaming continues to take an ever larger share of the recorded music market increasing 19.9% in 2020 to make up 62.1% of global music industry revenues.
+Streaming continues to take an ever larger share of the global recorded music market which grew 10% in 2023.

 Future growth in streaming is likely to come from increased sales of smart devices (Speakers and TVs), ‘connected’ cars with In Car Streaming and the near ubiquitous availability of smartphones.